luca-hagen/RBO-Stability/README.md

 ## Purpose

-This script evaluates whether RBO-based rank-stability weighting works only for the full ensemble or also transfers to smaller sub-ensembles.
-It also analyzes whether gains are stronger for heterogeneous sub-ensembles and whether the stability signal tracks model-question correctness.
+This script analyzes whether RBO-based rank-stability weighting transfers across sub-ensembles and whether the gains are related to model heterogeneity.

-## Dependency on Script 1
+It also evaluates whether the RBO stability signal tracks model-question correctness.

-This script does not run model inference.
+## Dependency

-It requires the full cyclic cache produced by Script 1:
+This script requires the cyclic score cache produced by Script 1:

 ```text
 cyclic_gen_scores_*.npz
 ```

-The following settings must match the Script 1 run:
+The following settings must match the scoring run:

 ```python
 MODEL_NAMES